hyshka/django-webpack-talk/SLIDES.md

 ## Archicture #1: Distinct Origins

-- Frontend + Backend codebases stored in separate repos and live on different domains
+- Frontend + Backend codebases are stored in separate repos and live on different domains

 - Frontend serves HTML and static files

 - Requires that you set up CORS (cross-origin resource sharing) policies on your Backend

-- JWT (JSON Web Token) authentication is most common here
+- JWT (JSON Web Token) authentication is most common

-- No need to worry about CSRF (cross-site request forgery) because JWT does not provide ambient authority
+- No need to worry about CSRF (cross-site request forgery) because JWTs don't provide ambient authority

 ---